As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

 Republicans also believe that the GOP has halted, at least for now, Democrats’ gains in Atlanta’s suburbs.

-They note Republicans have won several contested races in suburban Atlanta this year, including keeping a state legislative seat in Cobb County in a district that Biden carried last year.
+They note that Republicans have won several contested races in suburban Atlanta this year, including keeping a state legislative seat in Cobb County in a district that Biden carried last year.

 “We have a lot of stories to tell on the economic front, and a long list of accomplishments for conservative and middle-of-the-road folks, including fighting crime and standing with law enforcement,” Mitchell said, noting that crime and gun violence continues to dominate the headlines in the Atlanta media market.